 9. Blocking In

-In this technique, you will block out the entire canvas with paint in rough shapes.
+With the blocking in technique, you will block out the entire canvas with paint in rough shapes.
 Study your reference and decide what the basic shapes are that make up the composition.
 Then add those shapes roughly onto the canvas in the colors you think would fit.
 This will all be done in one tone.
-Use enough paint so that no gesso from your canvas shows through.
+Use enough paint so that no white gesso from your canvas shows through.

 After you block out the basic shapes, you can add different tones, shadows, and fine details.